Techbusters/Arduino-Sign-Language-Recogniser/README.md

 The video capturing code is in Modelpredict.py

-The arduino code is inside MotionSensorpredictor.ino
+The arduino code is inside MotionSensorCamera.ino